Magafurov/ChessNN/README.md

 ### Generating tensor database

-To convert pgn files to tensors use `generate.ipynb`
+To convert pgn files to tensors for training use `generate.ipynb`

 ### Training